 But storms and winter ice conditions are unpredictable and often severe.
 This is still a tough environment that sees many service cancellations and the occasional call for help from coastguard ice breakers.

-For plenty of photos and info on other ferries not part of the Ottawa or Saint Lawrence category, and for ferry-related links and information, return to the Home page
+For plenty of photos and info on ferries in other parts of Canada and around the world, and for ferry-related links and information, click the ☰ Menu buttontap the ☰ menu button or return to the Home page.